-An accident can not only have physical, but also serious neurological consequences.
-When you suffer brain injury due to an accident, this is referred to as non-congenital brain injury (ACI).
-This injury can completely change your life: you may experience permanent restrictions in work, memory, concentration and social contacts.
+An accident can have not only physical but also serious neurological consequences.
+When you sustain brain injury due to an accident, this is referred to as acquired brain injury (ABI).
+This injury can completely change your life: you may experience lasting limitations in work, memory, concentration, and social interactions.

-At Arslan Lawyers we assist victims of ACI to safeguard their rights and obtain appropriate compensation.
+At Arslan Lawyers we assist victims of ABI to safeguard their rights and obtain appropriate compensation.

-ACI is brain injury that occurs after birth due to an external event or an internal cause, such as lack of oxygen.
-In personal injury cases, it often concerns brain injury caused by:
+ABI is brain injury that occurs after birth due to an external event or an internal cause, such as oxygen deprivation.
+In personal injury cases, brain injury often results from:

 -

-Traffic accidents (rear-end collisions, motor accidents, bicycle accidents)
+Traffic accidents (rear-end collisions, motorcycle accidents, bicycle accidents)

 -